davidc6/exploring_rust/code-samples/README.md

 #### Lifetimes

+- How a reference is expected to live (regardless of the memory type or whether it's on a stack or heap)
+- Lifetimes are about references
+- Lifetimes really ensures that memory does not get cleaned up before a reference can use it
+- Lifetimes enforce a piece of memory is still valid for a reference
 - Every reference has a lifetime (the scope for which the reference is valid)
 - Same as types, lifetimes are inferred most of the times
 - Lifetimes allow us to prevent dangling references
+- `static` is a variable that lives for the whole lifetime of the application
+- Lifetime subtyping

 ### Error handling